Unique equilibrium states for Bonatti-Viana diffeomorphisms: Perturbations of Anosov Diffeomorphisms

 It follows from \ref{Lambdag-leq} that

-However, it may be that $P(\ph; g)$ is greater than $P(\ph,3\eta; g)$ due to the appearance of entropy at smaller scales for $g$ (note that $g$ need not be expansive, even though $f$ is).
+However, it may be that $P(\ph; g)$ is greater than $P(\ph,3\eta; g)$ due to the appearance of entropy at smaller scales for $g$.
 Nonetheless, we can obtain an upper bound on $P(\ph; g)$ which involves the tail entropy; Lemma \ref{smallerscales} and \eqref{eqn:Pg-leq} together give the bound

 The pressure of $g$, and consequently the tail entropy term, can be arbitrarily large for a $C^0$ perturbation of $f$.
 For example, $f$ can be perturbed continuously in a neighborhood of a fixed point to create a whole disc of fixed points, and then composed with a homeomorphism of this disc that has arbitrarily large entropy.